rabellan/SafetyNet/README.md

 1. Create a new repository on GitHub named `SafetyNet`.
 2. Clone the repository to your local machine.
 3. Within your local repository, create a following:
-    ### IMPORTANT:  The main code file is "RA_Cleaned_CSV_ASMAnalysis_Oct22.ipynb"
+    #### IMPORTANT:  The main code file is "RA_Cleaned_CSV_ASMAnalysis_Oct22.ipynb"
     ```
     - RA_Cleaned_CSV_ASMAnalysis_Oct22.ipynb (You can rename it as per your preference).
     - .gitignore
     ```
-4. Download and save the dataset in .csv and save to the root folder
+4. Download and save the csv dataset in the root directory from the following link.
-   link:
+   #### IMPORTANT: The file, which is approximately 225MB in size, is stored on the Git LFS server.
+It is available for download only in plain text format.
+You can then choose to convert it into a .csv file using Excel or another similar application.
    https://github.com/rabellan/SafetyNet/blob/main/SF_Crime_Data_from_2018_to_Present_CLEANED.csv

 5. Start by loading dependencies and settings inside `RA_Cleaned_CSV_ASMAnalysis_Oct22.ipynb`